Preparing your manuscript for Manuscript Analysis or Virtual Beta Reader

-This guide will help you prepare your manuscript to get the best results when you run the Manuscript Analysis.
-Following the steps below is important to ensure Manuscript Analysis runs on your entire manuscript.
+This guide will help you prepare your manuscript to get the best results when you run Manuscript Analysis or Virtual Beta Reader.
+Following the steps below is important to ensure Manuscript Analysis or Virtual Beta Reader runs on your entire manuscript.

-Once you have done so, check this article that explains how to run Manuscript Analysis on your document.
+Once you have done so, check this article that explains how to run Manuscript Analysis, and this one if you want to run Virtual Beta Reader on your document.

 Preparing your manuscript for best results

-If you’re running Manuscript Analysis on your full manuscript, you’ll need to first ensure that your manuscript is on a single file.
+If you’re running Manuscript Analysis or Virtual Beta Reader on your full manuscript, you’ll need to first ensure that your manuscript is on a single file.
 This is particularly important if you use our Web Editor or Scrivener.

-If you have split the chapters of your manuscript across multiple documents (or subdocuments, if you’re using our Web Editor or Scrivener), consolidate your manuscript in a single document before running Manuscript Analysis.
+If you have split the chapters of your manuscript across multiple documents (or subdocuments, if you’re using our Web Editor or Scrivener), consolidate your manuscript in a single document before running Manuscript Analysis or Virtual Beta Reader.

 Check your manuscript’s word count